 Notable group exhibitions include: ‘Inherent Structure', Wexner Center for the Arts, Columbus, Ohio, USA (2018); ‘Black & White & In Between: Contemporary art from the Frederick R. Weisman Art Foundation', Carnegie Art Museum, Oxnard, USA (2018); ‘Knowledges', Mount Wilson Observatory, Los Angeles, USA (2017); 99 Cents or Less, Museum of Contemporary Art, Detroit, USA (2017); ‘Intertwined', The Institute of Fine Arts, New York University, New York, USA (2016); ‘The Slow Burn', Ditch Projects, Springfield, USA (2015); ‘When the Sun Hits', The Pit, Los Angeles, USA (2015); ‘Warp and Weft, Chain Stitch and Pearl: Textiles in the Ahmanson Collection', Fieldsted & Company, Los Angeles, USA (2015); ‘Made in LA', Hammer Museum, Los Angeles, USA (2014).

-Hansen's work is included in a number of prominent international collections including: Los Angeles County Museum of Art, Los Angeles, USA; Hammer Museum, Los Angeles, USA; and The Ahmanson Foundation, Los Angeles, USA; The Henry Art Gallery, University of Washington, Seattle, USA and Stedelijk Museum, Amsterdam, The Netherlands.
+Hansen's work is included in a number of prominent international collections including: Los Angeles County Museum of Art, Los Angeles, USA; Hammer Museum, Los Angeles, USA; The Ahmanson Foundation, Los Angeles, USA; The Henry Art Gallery, University of Washington, Seattle, USA and Stedelijk Museum, Amsterdam, The Netherlands.